frankshearar/Home/Repeatable-build-using-lock-file-technical-details.md

 * Finally once the restore is completed, check if user has opt into this feature, then
   * if nothing changed in the existing file, then don't over-write it.
   * else, write the project lock file.

+## Validating the lock file

+* Check all the `direct` NuGet dependencies and their requested versions still match with the user's input.
+* Check all the `project` dependencies from lock file still match with project's P2P references and all their direct dependencies are still the same.

+## Open Items

+* lock file name `packages.lock.json` or `nuget.lock.json` or <something-else>.
+* Finalize UI option to run restore with reevaluate restore graph even with a lock file.